-PM says Greece at war with "invisible enemy" coronavirus
+PM says Greece at war with 'invisible enemy' coronavirus

 “We are at war.
 With an enemy who is invisible, but not invincible,” the prime minister, Kyriakos Mitsotakis, said in a state address.

-Greece has reported 352 cases of COVID-19, including four deaths.
+Greece has reported 387 cases of COVID-19, including five deaths.

 It has ordered a shutdown of retail businesses with the exception of chemists, supermarkets and gas stations, effective Wednesday.

+From 0600 am (0400 GMT) on Wednesday, Greece will also shut its borders to any individual other than Greeks and EU residents unless they have a special permit.

 Mitsotakis reiterated that members of the public should remain at home.
 Promising measures to support businesses, he urged them not to fire workers.

+Banks will offer businesses hit by the coronavirus crisis a six-month freeze on loan payments as part of relief efforts to help borrowers deal with the economic shutdown, their association said on Tuesday.

 Greece was on the verge of bankruptcy as late as 2015 and has required three financial bailouts since 2010, and emerged from its third international bailout in 2018.